Angular memory effect of transmission eigenchannels

-To find the transmission eigenchannels, we measure the field transmission matrix $t$ with a setup sketched in Fig.~\ref{figure_1}a~\cite{SM}.
-A monochromatic laser beam of wavelength $\lambda = 532$ nm is modulated by a phase-only spatial light modulator (SLM) before incident onto the sample.
+To find the transmission eigenchannels, we measure the field transmission matrix $t$ with the setup shown in Fig.~\ref{figure1}(b)~\cite{SM}.
+A monochromatic laser beam of wavelength $\lambda = 532$ nm is modulated by a phase-only spatial light modulator (SLM) before impinging on the sample.
 The transmitted field is measured by common-path interferometry with a CCD camera ~\cite{2010_Popoff_PRL, 2017_Hsu, 2019_Yilmaz_Nat_Photon}.
 We modulate two orthogonal polarizations of the incident field and record one linear polarization of the transmitted light.
-The field transmission matrix is obtained in $k$ space.
-The incident wavefront of transmission eigenchannel is given by $t^\dagger tV_n^{(0)} = \tau_n V_n^{(0)}$, where $\tau_n$ denotes the $n$-th eigenvalue (ordered from high to low).
-We display the phase-front of $V_n^{(0)}$ on the SLM, and record the far-field intensity pattern of the transmitted field $I_n^{(0)}$ with the CCD camera.
+The field transmission matrix is obtained in spatial-frequency space.
+The incident wavefront $V_n$ of a transmission eigenchannel is determined from $t^\dagger tV_n = \tau_n V_n$, where $\tau_n$ is the $n$-th transmission eigenvalue (ordered from high to low $\tau_n$).
+We display the phase-front of $V_n$ on the SLM, and record the far-field intensity pattern of the transmitted field $I{(0)}$ with the CCD camera.
 We then tilt an eigenchannel wavefront incident onto the sample by angle $\theta$ and track the change in the transmitted wavefront.
-The transmitted intensity pattern $I_n^{(\theta)}$ on the camera is numerically tilted back by $\theta$, and its Pearson correlation with the original pattern $I_n^{(0)}$ is computed.
-We calculate the correlation coefficient $C(\theta)$ of the ten highest transmission channels, of the ten lowest transmission channels, and of twenty random incident wavefronts.
-In Fig.~\ref{figure_1}b we show examples of $C(\theta)$ for a high and a low-transmission channel compared to that of a random wavefront: the high-transmission channel decorrelates slower with tilt angle $\theta$ than the random wavefront, while the low-transmission channel decorrelates faster.
-The residual of $C(\theta)$ at large $\theta$ results from a small portion of the incident light that is not modulated by the SLM.
-From the width of $C(\theta)$, we determine that the angular memory-effect range for the highest transmission channel $\Delta \theta^{(\rm high)}$ is 1.64 times of that for a random wavefront $\Delta \theta^{(\rm rand)}$, and the angular range for the lowest transmission channel is $\Delta \theta^{(\rm low)} = 0.70 \Delta \theta^{(\rm rand)}$.
+The transmitted intensity pattern $I{(\theta)}$ on the camera is numerically tilted back by $\theta$, and its Pearson correlation with the original pattern $I{(0)}$ is computed as $C(\theta) = \langle \delta I{(0)} \delta I{(\theta)}\rangle/(\langle \delta I{(0)}^2\rangle^{1/2}\langle \delta I{(\theta)^2}\rangle^{1/2}) $, where $\delta I \equiv I - \langle I\rangle$ and $\langle ...\rangle$ represents spatial averaging over the output pattern.
+We calculate the intensity correlation coefficient $C(\theta)$ of the ten highest transmission channels, of the ten lowest transmission channels, and of twenty random incident wavefronts.
+In Fig.~\ref{figure1}(c) we show examples of $C(\theta)$ for a high and a low-transmission channel compared to that of a random wavefront: the high-transmission channel decorrelates slower with tilt angle $\theta$ than the random wavefront, while the low-transmission channel decorrelates faster. $C(\theta)$ does not decay to 0 at large $\theta$ due to the limited modulation efficiency of our SLM: as we tilt the incident wavefront with the SLM, a small portion of the field remains unmodulated, therefore the corresponding transmitted fields are correlated.
+From the width of $C(\theta)$, we determine that the angular memory-effect range for the highest transmission channel $\theta_0^{\rm (h)}$ is 1.52 times of that for a random wavefront $\theta_0^{\rm (r)}$, and the angular range for the lowest transmission channel is $\theta_0^{\rm (l)} = 0.77~\theta_0^{\rm (r)}$.